Learning Path

 The Digit Driven Method

-Technique method book · PDF download
+Technique method book · Key of C major

 A comprehensive method book for developing flatpicking technique through systematic exercises.
 Covers pick control, finger independence, and coordination drills — the mechanical foundations that underpin everything from simple melodies to blazing instrumentals.